Best of Cuba

 A complimentary airport arrival transfer is included; valid if you are arriving on Day 1 or if you have booked pre-tour accommodation through us.
 You must provide your flight details to your booking agent at least 14 days prior to travel.

 For your confirmed arrival transfer, you’ll be met outside your arrival terminal by a transfer representative holding an Intrepid sign.
-In case of flight cancellations, changes, if you experience severe delays at immigration, baggage collection or customs, or if you are not able to find the driver, please contact your transfer operator: +53 52771142, +53 53707777 or +53 52794112.
+In case of flight cancellations, changes, if you experience severe delays at immigration, baggage collection or customs, or if you are not able to find the driver, please contact the transfer operator: +53 5333 8121 or +53 5438 9140.
+Our transport provider, ECOTUR, also have an office in Terminal 3 and you can approach them directly for assistance.

 Finishing your trip